 On average, El Niño years produce 30% hikes in coffee prices and drops in coffee yields.
-No corresponding effect is seen globally across La Niña years, except in their interactions with the PDO and AMO signals (??).
+No corresponding effect is seen globally across La Niña years, except in their interactions with the PDO and AMO signals (3.4).

 Higher temperatures may lead to larger coffee rust outbreaks.
-In addition, vigilant farmer action against these outbreaks will decrease small infestations but may increase the probability of large ones (??).
+In addition, vigilant farmer action against these outbreaks will decrease small infestations but may increase the probability of large ones (2.4).

-Hot days produce large yield losses.
-In Brazil, even an hour over 35°C cause serious losses, and some countries receive losses at temperatures as low as 33°C (??).
+Hot days produce non-linearly large yield losses.
+In Brazil, days over 38° C cause serious losses, and some countries receive losses at temperatures as low as 33° C (3.3.2).
+Climate change will cause more of these days.
 There is evidence that some countries have adapted to high temperatures with lower sensitivity to them.

 Under temperatures in 2050, average yields in existing growing areas are expected to drop 20%.
-The variation between countries is large, with some countries losing the majority of their production potential, and others seeing increases (??).
+The variation between countries is large, with some countries losing the majority of their production potential, and others seeing increases.

 Globally, prices paid to farmers are driven much more by international prices than local competition.
-We also find that international prices and consumer demand are more selfdetermined than driven by changes in production and retail prices, respectively (6).
+We also find that international prices and consumer demand are more selfdetermined than driven by changes in production and retail prices, respectively (3.6).

 Most of the markup associated with producer countries does not go to farmers.
-Trade relations suggest that 21% of consumer prices go to production, 44% to distribution, and 35% to the organizations in the consumer's country (??).
+Trade relations suggest that 21% of consumer prices go to production, 44% to distribution, and 35% to the organizations in the consumer's country (3.6.3).